The way Boris Johnson made decisions was ‘unique’ – Sir Chris Whitty

 Sir Chris also told the inquiry:

-– Sir Chris and Sir Patrick were “very careful to be clear and blunt about the public health implications of decisions taken or not taken” but did not tell ministers “therefore you must” or “I think you must”; and
+– Sir Chris and Sir Patrick were “very careful to be clear and blunt about the public health implications of decisions taken or not taken” but did not tell ministers “therefore you must” or “I think you must”

 – There were “no good options” for dealing with Covid.
-“All the options were very bad, some are a bit worse, and some were very, very bad,” he said.
+“All the options were very bad, some are a bit worse, and some were very, very bad”